ameyackherodkar/MangoRestaurant/README.md

 # MangoRestaurant
-This project is being created as a part of learning course - .Net Core Microservices By Bhrugan Patel - Udemy
+This project is created as a part of learning course - .Net Core Microservices By Bhrugan Patel - Udemy